cnav123/Analog-Design_VLSi/README.md

 https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html

 1. 2nd Order Low pass Filter.
-(Here we varry the varialbles like)
+(Here we varry the varialbles like both resistors and both the capacitors & observe the changes)